lillami/PE1/README.md

-# PE1
+# This is the 1st Problem of the Project Euler.

-The sum of all the multiples of 3 or 5 below 1000.
+Finding the sum of all the multiples of 3 or 5 below 1000.